lkk688/DeepDataMiningLearning/README.md

 % python3 -m pip install flit
 % flit install --symlink
 ```
+You will see the package "DeepDataMiningLearning" is install in your python virionment, you can "import DeepDataMiningLearning" as a package.

 ref "docs/python.rst" for detailed python package description

 Open the Jupyter notebook in local machine: